Home Ingredient Encyclopedia

 Editorial image representing the skincare ingredient cica (centella asiatica)

 Cica is short for centella asiatica extract.
 Its nickname "tiger grass" comes from an old legend that tigers would roll in patches of the plant to heal their wounds.
-It is the ingredient most associated with K-beauty soothing care, and it helps repair stressed skin while calming irritation fast.
+It is the ingredient most associated with K-beauty soothing care, and it helps calm stressed skin fast while smoothing its texture.

 The short version Centella carries four key soothing compounds called saponins: madecassoside, asiaticoside, madecassic acid and asiatic acid.
-Together they go by the name "TECA complex," and they help calm the skin and support its recovery at the same time.
+Together they go by the name "TECA complex," and they help calm the skin and keep it comfortable at the same time.

 At a glance